AWS CodeDeploy EC2/On-Premises Deployment - Designing AppSpec and Lifecycle Hooks

 CodeDeploy Pricing

 CodeDeploy EC2/on-premises deployments are free to use.
 There are no additional charges for deploying to EC2 instances.
 Deployments to on-premises servers cost approximately $0.02 per instance per deployment.
 Deployments to ECS and Lambda are also free.
 Since CodeDeploy itself costs virtually nothing, it has a low barrier to adoption as a deployment stage in CI/CD pipelines.
+However, S3 storage for revisions, CodePipeline fees (approximately $1 per pipeline per month) for deployment triggers, and SNS fees for notifications are billed separately.
+For large fleets (hundreds of instances or more), the per-deployment charge for on-premises deployments becomes non-trivial, so you should estimate costs based on the product of monthly deployment count and instance count.

 Summary

 CodeDeploy EC2/on-premises deployments declaratively define the deployment process using AppSpec files and lifecycle hooks.
 Tag-based deployment groups handle dynamic fleets, and minimum healthy hosts ensure availability during deployment.
 Since on-premises servers can also be included as targets, it is effective for unified deployment management in hybrid environments.
+By ensuring idempotent script design and proper Auto Scaling lifecycle hook coordination, you can achieve stable zero-downtime deployments.